Make Your Own Rules With Generative Architecture

 There are quite a few experimental projects pushing this vision into reality.
-Dynamo, an open-source tool for visual programming of design, is a great example of where I see the future of computational design.
-Basically, it’s a rule-making engine that applies to Autodesk Revit and is especially useful for BIM.
+Autodesk Dynamo, an open-source tool for visual programming of design, is a great example of where I see the future of computational design.
+Basically, it’s a rule-making engine that applies to Autodesk Revit and is especially useful for building information modeling (BIM).

 Nature of Design